eslopezag/penguin_classification_deployment/README.md

 docker run -p 3000:80 penguin-app
 ```

-## How to Deploy the Application in AWS
+## How to Deploy the Application on AWS

-Steps to deploy a container in AWS ECS:
+Steps to deploy a container on AWS ECS:

 1. Create a repository in ECR through the AWS console.